-ZTO Express (Cayman) Inc. (ZTO) CEO Meisong Lai on Q3 2020 Results - Earnings Call Transcript

 Ronald Keung

-There are two questions.
-The first I just want to ask about the competitive landscape with these new entrants [indiscernible] JMG, just how do we see the outlook particularly for 2021 given what this year's already me for 2021 how do we see ASPs and how the positive trends may look pending into next year?
+So I have two questions.
+Just first, just want to ask about the competitive landscape with these new entrants, Yuantong, J&T. Just how do we see the outlook, particularly for 2021, given this year is kind of already nearly concluding?
+For 2021, how do we see ASPs and how profit per parcel trends may look heading into the next year?

-And then my second question will be on community, you purchased these are seemingly some new models that's growing for groceries and for some of the ecommerce goods.
-So given that we have 65,000 last mile posts, do we see this an opportunity for us, for our franchisees and being self pick up location and will this kind of group purchase model has any impact on what we see as express delivery growth outlook for the next few years?
+And then my second question would be on community group purchase.
+These are seemingly some new models that will be -- that's growing for groceries and for some of the e-commerce goods.
+So given that we have 65,000 last-mile posts, do we see this as an opportunity for us, for our franchisees in being a self-pickup location?
+And will this kind of group purchase model have any impact on what we see as express delivery growth outlook for the next few years?
 Thank you.

 Meisong Lai

 Okay.
+Thank you.
 Thank you for your question.
-Let me translate.
-First question relating to the competitive environment, we have commented that it is a overall plan that is inevitable.
-We have seen the world including developed countries such as US or Japan before the market shares are stabilized the process of competition is not avoidable.
-We have observed in China the express delivery industry has been in the past and still continuing to consolidate and at the same time depolarization is also taking place with the bigger ones getting bigger and the smaller ones are slow in growing their scale and volume.
+Let me translate for Chairman Lai.
+First question relating to the competitive environment.
+We have commented that it is an overall trend that is inevitable.
+We have seen the world, including developed countries such as U.S. or Japan.
+Before the market shares are stabilized, the process of competition is not avoidable.
+We have observed, in China, the express delivery industry has been, in the past, and still continuing to consolidate.

-We've seen that when the market are no longer equally shared as of recent what we've seen in China market, there will be one or two players expanding their market share to 30% or even 40% or greater and when that comes, the price will stabilize, competition with no longer be driven by price because we still firmly believe express businesses depend largely on its capacity and capability.
+And at the same time, the polarization is also taking place with the bigger ones getting bigger, and the smaller ones are slow in growing their scale and volume.
+We think that when the market are no longer equally shared as of recent, what we've seen in China market, there will be one or two players expanding their market share to 30%, or even 40% or greater.
+And when that comes, the price will stabilize.
+Competition will no longer be driven by price because we still firmly believe express businesses depend largely on its capacity and capability.
 As the market share becomes more clearly stated or clearly differentiated, price will reach its turning point.

 Chinese market has great potential.
-We have witnessed RMB10 billion annual growth in the past and also expected greater expansion in this year.
-As the market stabilizes when the growth is still there, profit will naturally return.
+We have witnessed CNY 10 billion annual growth in the past and also expected greater expansion in this year.
+As market stabilizes, when the growth is still there, profit will naturally return.
 So it is a natural progress that we are experiencing.

-The second question regarding group -- community group purchase, first of all the nature of such new form of commerce is in essence going from offline to online.
-It is additive to express delivery industry.
-So it's very positive and also we consider express delivery industries, it have vast network and resources throughout the country.
-It could be fully utilized and it is indeed as we observed, it was taking place in the community group purchases.
-There is a collaboration or synergy because of the utilization of some of the idle resources by our network partners because as you indicated their last mile presence.
+The second question regarding group -- community group purchase.
+First of all, the nature of such new form of commerce is, in essence, going from off-line to online.
+It is additive to express delivery industry, so it is very positive.

+And then also, if you consider express delivery industries, it has the vast network and resources throughout the country.
+It could be fully utilized, and it is, indeed, as we observed, what's taking place in the community group purchases.
+There is a collaboration or synergy because of the utilization of some of the idle resources by our network partners because, as you indicated, their last-mile presence.

-So these two forces joined together it not only helped the community group purchase activity to reduce their cost and at the same time, allowed our network partners to utilize their resources to participate and to gain as well in that whole process.
-So we think this is indeed as you said a collaborative relationship.
+So these two forces drawing together, it not only helped the community group purchase activity to reduce their cost and at the same time, allowed our network partners to utilize their resources to participate and to gain as well in the whole process.
+So we think this is, indeed, as you said, a collaborative relationship.

 Operator